mjkaufer/JSML/README.md

 ```

 `t` is short for `tag`, `c` for `children`, `T` for `text` and `a` for `attributes`.
 If bother were to be specified, the longer one would be chosen.

+## Inspiration

+When using APIs, one lets out a groan when if they see the API outputs data in XML format.
+JSON is expected, nowadays, when using an API.
+Nobody has this problem when writing HTML, however.
+Perhaps this is because writing a webpage in XML format is better than writing it in JSON.
+But, until now, there has been no way to tell.
+And thus, JSML was born.

+This isn't meant to overtake web design as we know it.
+It's more of a proof of concept.
+However, JavaScript code can actually be executed within the JSML file, which is kind of neat.
+One could make counters, dynamic variables, etc. The possibilities are unexplored and endless!

 ## Contributing